Online Licence Agreement

 7A.16 The parties agree to provide reasonable assistance as is necessary to each other to facilitate the handling of any Personal Data Breach in an expeditious and compliant manner.

-7A.17 The Customer undertakes to in full and upon demand indemnify INM and to hold it harmless from any cost, charge, damages, penalty, fine, expense or loss which INM suffers or incurs as a result of the Customer’s breach of any of the provisions of this Agreement, or any failure by the Customer to comply with Data Protection Legislation.
+7A.17 The Customer undertakes to in full and upon demand indemnify Mediahuis and to hold it harmless from any cost, charge, damages, penalty, fine, expense or loss which Mediahuis suffers or incurs as a result of the Customer’s breach of any of the provisions of this Agreement, or any failure by the Customer to comply with Data Protection Legislation.